samuelstevens/personal-website/writing/design.md

 More than anything, feedback from other people, users, and real designers will help.
 Get feedback.
 Design is for other people.
 Show it to other people.

-## Footnotes

-[1] [The Inmates are Running the Asylum](https://www.amazon.com/Inmates-Are-Running-Asylum-Products/dp/0672326140) by Alan Cooper explains interaction design very well, and is an excellent book.

 Please [email me](mailto:samuel.robert.stevens@gmail.com) if you have any comments or want to discuss further.

+[^book]: [The Inmates are Running the Asylum](https://www.amazon.com/Inmates-Are-Running-Asylum-Products/dp/0672326140) by Alan Cooper explains interaction design very well, and is an excellent book.